jonlabroad/temperature-sense/README.md

 ```sh
 salt-key --accept [MINION ID]
 ```
-The Salt Minion should be setup now
+The Salt Minion should be setup now, run highstate